Blog post:

-Introducing personalized learning labs with Virtual Labs
+Introducing Personalized Learning Labs with Virtual Labs

 Have you ever attended or taught in-person software training?
 It usually involves flying a group of people to a training lab, where they sit for 6-8 hours per day in a physical classroom as a trainer walks them through lessons and helps with problems students encounter.